PowerGridModel/power-grid-model/README.md

 1   2          1  0.994801  10445.415523 -0.003096
 ```

+# Conversion

+Refer to [power-grid-model-io](https://github.com/alliander-opensource/power-grid-model-io) repository for various conversions to the power-grid-model.

 # Folder Structure

 The repository folder structure is as follows.
 The `examples`, `docs` and `scripts` are self-explanatory.